Aya Ueto: 2006–2007

 In 2006, Ueto attended her Coming of Age ceremony, acted as special presenter for NTV's coverage of the 2006 Winter Olympics and made a guest appearance as herself in the anime Meitantei Conan, for which she was chosen as special supporter.
 She released her thirteenth single, "Egao no Mama de," followed by her fourth studio album, License.
 Ueto starred in Celeb, the first episode of the drama adaption of the cell phone novel Tsubasa no Oreta Tenshitachi.
 Her episode was the highest rated of the series.
 The drama marked Ueto's first appearance on a Fuji TV drama in six years, since Namida wo Fuite (2000).
 She starred alongside Ryo Nishikido in a modern-day remake of the 1970 drama, Attention Please, which became her most successful drama to date.
 It spawned two specials: Attention Please: Yōko, Hawaii ni Tobu (2007) and Attention Please: Sydney, Australia (2008).
 Ueto next starred in the Yukihiko Tsutsumi-directed comedy, Shimokita Sundays.
 In September 2006, Ueto released her first compilation album, Best of Uetoaya: Single Collection, which peaked at number 5.
 In December 2006, she hosted the 32nd Radio Charity Musicthon and acted as special presenter for NTV's coverage of the 2006 FIFA Club World Cup.

-In 2007, Ueto starred in the two-part Yoshiko Ōtaka biopic, Ri Kouran.
+In 2007, Ueto starred in the two-part biopic of Yoshiko Yamaguchi, Ri Kōran.
 In March 2007, Ueto released "Way to Heaven," her first single in over a year, and made a guest appearance in the eighth-season finale of the TBS drama Wataru Seken wa Oni Bakari.
 In April 2007, Ueto was cast in a remake of the Korean drama Hotelier.
 The theme song, "Namida no Niji," was released in May 2007.
 The single marked Ueto's first foray into songwriting.
 In an interview with Oricon Style, she revealed that the reason she insisted on not writing her own lyrics until then was because she felt "shy" about "opening herself completely" to her audience.
 Ueto held her third tour, Ueto Aya Best Live Tour 2007 Never Ever, in the summer of 2007.
 At the release event of the concert DVD, she stated that the tour refreshed her after a year of ups and downs.
 Ueto next starred alongside Hideaki Itō in the TBS period piece Wachigaiya Itosato, and alongside Yō Ōizumi in the Fuji TV drama, Abarenbō Mama, which was well received by critics and audiences alike.